lexfp/fpvradar/README.md

 # FPV Radar

 https://youtu.be/YkmsAgEEuzo
+https://youtu.be/ppq6NCjMSJI (video of another user's build in action.
+Thanks Colby!)

 Monitors the nearby airspace for low flying aircraft.
 I was initially inspired by and made aware of ADSB by xjet (good old Bruce). https://www.youtube.com/watch?v=ggaDvxNtJ2Q